Mohammad-tavakol/Enhancing-wildfire-propagation-model-using-real-time-wind-measurements-AMM_2024/README.md

  *  This version is directly utilised in the following paper:                                                 *

-    " Enhancing Wildfire Propagation Model Predictions Using UAV Swarm-Based Real-Time Wind Measurements: A Conceptual Framework "published in the
+    " Enhancing Wildfire Propagation Model Predictions Using UAV Swarm-Based Real-Time Wind Measurements: A Conceptual Framework "published in the journal of Applied Mathematical Modelling.
-     Journal of applied Mathemaical Modelling.